UX DESIGN • UX RESEARCH • PROTOTYPING

 Derived actionable insights on communication, cognitive load, and last-step meetup challenges

-Designed an early spatial audio prototype using positional cues for natural guidance
+Designed and tested an early spatial audio prototype using HRTF and head tracking for natural, hands-free navigation.

 🔍